Skip to main content

 In Canada, borrowers applying for mortgages must also pass the mortgage stress test, a threshold put in place by Canada’s banking regulator – the Office of the Superintendent of Financial Institutions (OSFI) – to ensure their credit and financial standing is solid enough to carry their mortgage loan.
 It is part of OSFI’s Guideline B-20, which governs residential mortgage lending and underwriting practices for federally regulated financial institutions (FRFIs).

-Borrowers with existing mortgages are also stress tested if they choose to refinance their loans, and – in most cases – if they choose to switch lenders upon renewal.
-The only exception to this are transactionally-insured (also referred to high-ratio) mortgages, where less than 20% down has been paid on the home purchase.
-These high-ratio borrowers will not be re-stress tested if they change lenders at renewal time, as long as their original amortization period and loan amount remains the same.
+Borrowers with existing mortgages are also stress tested if they choose to refinance their loans.
+However, as of November 21, 2024, both insured (also referred to high-ratio) mortgages and uninsured borrowers will not be re-stress tested if they change lenders at mortgage renewal time, as long as their original amortization period and loan amount remains the same.

 The mortgage stress test was first put in place on January 1, 2018, with the primary goal of reducing mortgage risk in the Canadian marketplace; home values had increased rapidly in recent years, especially in urban centres like Toronto and Vancouver.
 By tightening up the qualification criteria for borrowers, and implementing more stringent requirements for underwriters, OSFI intended to improve the overall credit quality of mortgage holders in Canada, and to pad in a safeguard for borrowers in the event mortgage rates increased quickly.